Mark Goodson: Foreign versions

 Many Goodson-Todman games were produced internationally, some under different titles, and were distributed by Reg Grundy Productions.
 Family Feud was known in the United Kingdom as Family Fortunes, and Card Sharks went under the title Play Your Cards Right.
 In Germany, Match Game was known as Schnickschnack (loosely translated, "something, anything" and used as a counterpart for the word "blank", for which German has no direct word).
 In the United Kingdom, it was known as Blankety Blank, while in Australia, it was known as Blankety Blanks (which, coincidentally, was the title of an unrelated American game show, created by former Goodson-Todman staffer Bob Stewart).

 Shows

 Of the numerous shows Goodson produced in his lifetime, four are currently on the air: The Price Is Right, which has run continuously since 1972; Family Feud, which ran in two different iterations during 1976–1985 and 1988–1995, and was revived in its current form in 1999; Password, which was revived in 2022 after a lengthy stint off the air; and Match Game, which returned in 2025.
-All revivals since 1994 have been produced by successor companies (All-American Television from 1994 to 1998, Pearson Television from 1998 to 2002, FremantleMedia from 2002 to 2018, and Fremantle since 2018).
+All revivals since 1994 have been produced by successor companies (LBS {Lexington Broadcast Services Company} Communications from 1976-1992, All-American Television from 1994 to 1998, Pearson Television from 1998 to 2002, FremantleMedia from 2002 to 2018, and Fremantle since 2018).